microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/reactor_labs/README.md

 # ERC 20 Tokens

+## Tokens
+Tokens are like ether (ETH) but may have different design decisions, purposes and help operate different DAPPs and facilitate crypot-economics of different Blockchain ecosystems.
+For example Augur is a network that functions as a prediction market (you can think of it as a betting platform), and Augur has its own token (also ERC20) called REP. This is no different than you using tokens perhaps to take public transport.
+We have fiat/local currency, for example CAD (sometimes also comes in coins) and also TTC (Toronto Transit Commission) tokens and each TTC token allows you to take 1 subway ride.
+You can purchase TTC tokens using CAD (just like you can purchase REP using ETH) but they are not the same thing.
+TTC tokens are specifically for the eco-system of Toronto Transit.
+There are many different types of tokens but today we will focus on the ERC20 standard.
+(Even within ERC20 there are many different tokens for different Blockchain ecosystems.
+In fact the ERC20 token standard was highly correlated with the ICO craze you may remeber from ~2016-2017.)

 ## Defining Features of ERC20
 ERC20 standardized the commonalities of many common fungible tokens and allows other tokens to operate in a more inter-operable manner on the Ethereum chain.
 (ERC20 tokens are the vast majority of the ICO tokens.) <br>
 Fungible means,  there is no difference between one token vs. another.
 You can think of this as coins in your daily life.
 Each 1$ is just like any other $1 but they are not physically the same thing (you can hold 1 in left hand and 1 in the right hand). <br>
-ERC20 tokens defines mostly a interface (6 functions to be implemented by you) and also the key fields like token name. https://eips.ethereum.org/EIPS/eip-20.
+ERC20 tokens defines mostly a interface (6 functions to be implemented by you) and also the key fields like token name.
+For more information about ERC20 tokens please see the [EIP](https://eips.ethereum.org/EIPS/eip-20.)

 <br>